ShiyuNee/Facet-Generation/readme.md

 # Facet-Generation

-This is the source code for paper "A Comparative Study of Training Objectives for Clarification Facet Generation(SIGIR-AP 2023)".
+This is the source code for paper [A Comparative Study of Training Objectives for Clarification Facet Generation(SIGIR-AP 2023)](https://arxiv.org/pdf/2310.00703v1.pdf)

 # Requirements and Installation